What actually happens to your code when you connect Parry.

 Workspace destroyed

-os.RemoveAll on both the workspace dir and the artifacts dir.
-The full repo is gone from disk within seconds of scan completion.
+The cloned source and ephemeral artifacts are removed from disk within seconds of scan completion.
 Only the durable rows above remain.

-What protects the worker from a malicious repo
+What protects the worker from a hostile repo

-GIT_TERMINAL_PROMPT=0git refuses to prompt for credentials.
-A manipulated URL can't hang the worker waiting for input.
+A manipulated repository URL cannot hang the scanner waiting for input.

 Stored after the scan